London police under fire over "unacceptable" handling of Sarah Everard vigil

 Mourners were encouraged to light candles at home in honor of Everard, and some came to pay their respects during the day at Clapham Common in a tribute to Everard's life, including Catherine, Duchess of Cambridge, who Sky News reported made an unofficial visit.

 But by Saturday evening, several hundred mourners gathered anyway.
-Women from all walks of life joined the event turned rally as an act of solidarity, demanding safety from male violence and calling for men to be the ones bearing the burden of ensuring it.
+Women from all walks of life joined the event turned rally as an act of solidarity, demanding safety from male violence.

 Officers at the scene encouraged attendees to leave and the vast majority of people quickly did, according to Metropolitan Police Assistant Commissioner Helen Ball.